Azure/azure-sdk-for-python/sdk/webpubsub/azure-messaging-webpubsubservice/README.md

 #### 1. Create with an API Key Credential

 You can get the [API key][api_key] or [Connection string][connection_string] in the [Azure Portal][azure_portal].
-Once you have the value for the API key or Connection string, you can pass it as a string into an instance of [AzureKeyCredential][azure-key-credential].
+Once you have the value for the API key, you can pass it as a string into an instance of [AzureKeyCredential][azure-key-credential].
 Use the key as the credential parameter to authenticate the client:

 ```python